$\kappa$-Minkowski as tangent space I: quantum partition of unity: The quantum partition of unity

 where we denoted $X_j = \chi_\alpha \circ X_{j\alpha} \circ \pi_\alpha$ and we used that $\pi_\alpha$ is a homomorphism. \end{proof}

-\paragraph{} One can also define the differential through the Koszul formula \eqref{eq:triv_diff_calc_diff} on $\mathcal{A}$, denoted by $\dd$, and on $\mathcal{A}_\alpha$, denoted $\dd_\alpha$.
+\paragraph{} In this context, the differential can be defined through the Koszul formula \eqref{eq:triv_diff_calc_diff} on $\mathcal{A}$, denoted by $\dd$, and on $\mathcal{A}_\alpha$, denoted $\dd_\alpha$.
 These two should match on $\mathcal{A}_\alpha$ since the differential is local.
-In the commutative case, it translates to the fact that the restriction of $\dd$ to $\mathcal{A}_\alpha$ equals $\dd_\alpha$ (see for example \cite{Rudolph_2012} Remark 4.1.5). \\
+In the commutative case, it translates to the fact that the restriction of $\dd$ to $\mathcal{A}_\alpha$ equals $\dd_\alpha$ (see for example \cite{Rudolph_2012} Remark 4.1.5).